miraclelinux/shim-review/ISSUE_TEMPLATE.md

 Make sure you have provided the following information:

  - [v] link to your code branch cloned from rhboot/shim-review in the form user/repo@tag
- - [ ] completed README.md file with the necessary information
+ - [v] completed README.md file with the necessary information
- - [ ] shim.efi to be signed
+ - [v] shim.efi to be signed
  - [v] public portion of your certificate(s) embedded in shim (the file passed to VENDOR_CERT_FILE)
  - [ ] binaries, for which hashes are added do vendor_db ( if you use vendor_db and have hashes allow-listed )
  - [v] any extra patches to shim via your own git tree or as files
- - [ ] any extra patches to grub via your own git tree or as files
+ - [v] any extra patches to grub via your own git tree or as files
  - [v] build logs
  - [v] a Dockerfile to reproduce the build of the provided shim EFI binaries